-Everyday I help my mom go through her little routine of exercises to keep her back strong and make sure her hip replacement doesn’t do anything it shouldn’t.
+Every day, I help my mom go through her little routine of exercises to keep her back strong, and to make sure her hip replacement doesn’t do anything it shouldn’t.

-The therapist providing the treatment must be doing so on an outpatient basis, must be Medicare-certified, and the therapy must be regularly reviewed by the prescribing physician.
+- the therapist providing the treatment must be doing so on an outpatient basis

-Just like with equipment you will need to make sure that they charge the Medicare approved amount.
-Medicare will pay 80% of the Medicare- approved fee and the patient covers the remaining 20%, plus their deductible if it applies.
+Medicare will typically pay 80% of the Medicare-approved fee, and the patient covers the remaining 20%, plus their deductible if it applies.

-For those of you who have been a caregiver for a while, it won’t be a surprise to discover that is a piece of equipment is not “medically necessary”, Medicare will not cover it.
+For those of you who have been a caregiver for a while, it won’t be a surprise to discover that if a piece of equipment is not considered by Medicare to be “medically necessary”, or “not primarily medical in nature”, Medicare typically will not cover it.